chaevsfe/email-to-discord/README.md

 # Email Code to Discord Forwarder

-A Python script that monitors an email inbox and forwards Netflix emails to a Discord channel via webhook.
+A Python script that monitors an email inbox and forwards emails to a Discord channel via webhook.

 ## How It Works